 1. Start with smaller russet (or baking) potatoes, about 3 inches long.
 They should fit comfortably in the palm of your hand, and be free of any green spots or sprouted “eyes” as well.

-2. Thoroughly scrub the potatoes and dry them well.
+2. Thoroughly scrub the potatoes and dry them very well.
 Making sure they’re clean is obvious, but making sure they’re completely dry also ensures they’ll bake instead of steam.

 3. Preheat the oven to 400 degrees and arrange a rack in the middle.
 You won’t need a baking sheet yet, since you’ll cook the potatoes right on the rack (so be sure it’s clean, or line it with foil).